-The PIC24F family is pin-compatible with devices in the dsPIC33 family, and shares some compatibility with the pinout schema for PIC18 and dsPIC30.
+The PIC24F family is pin-compatible with devices in the dsPIC33 and PIC32 families, and shares some compatibility with the pinout schema for PIC18 and dsPIC30.
 This extends the ability of applications to grow from the relatively simple, to the powerful and complex, yet still selecting a Microchip device.